-Please email Paula Brett at the Princeton New Media Center (NMC) to reserve a 30-minute workshop with your SA team for an introduction to storyboarding and filming (camera use, lighting, and sound recording).
+Please email Paula Brett at the Princeton New Media Center (NMC) to RSVP for a special Walk-In Workshop workshop (approximately 20 minutes duration), introducing your SA team to the essential operating principles of digital filming (camera use, lighting, and sound recording).

 Step 2: review the NMC storyboarding primer